aksommerville/egg2/README.md

  - Highly portable.
  - Security guarantees.
 If paranoid, a user can extract the ROM from a web build and run that safely in their own runtime.
  - No unnecessary branding.
 For the most part, users don't know that you're using Egg, why should they care.
+ - Small builds. <1MB is typical.
+ - Fast builds.
+Egg itself might take a minute once, and games usually <10s from scratch.
+ - Built-in generic metadata for indexing a collection of games.

 ## Prereqs

 - All use cases:
 - - gcc, make, etc. Can use a different C compiler; set it up in `local/config.mk`.
 But its semantics must be close to `gcc`.
+- - Graphics, music, and text, bring your own tools.
+Graphics must be PNG, and music MIDI.
 - Linux native (can take these a la carte):
 - - xegl
 - - libdrm, libgbm